Diffusion Model-Augmented Behavioral Cloning: Discussion

 We propose an imitation learning framework that benefits from modeling both the conditional probability $p(a|s)$ and the joint probability $p(s, a)$ of the expert distribution.
-Our proposed diffusion model-augmented behavioral cloning (\method{}) employs a diffusion model trained to model expert behaviors and learns a policy to optimize both the BC loss and our proposed diffusion model loss.
+Our proposed \methodFull{} (\method{}) employs a diffusion model trained to model expert behaviors and learns a policy to optimize both the BC loss and our proposed diffusion model loss.
 Specifically, the BC loss captures the conditional probability $p(a|s)$ from expert state-action pairs, which directly guides the policy to replicate the expert's action.
 On the other hand, the diffusion model loss models the joint distribution of expert state-action pairs $p(s, a)$, which provides an evaluation of how well the predicted action aligned with the expert distribution. \method{} outperforms baselines or achieves competitive performance in various continuous control tasks in navigation, robot arm manipulation, dexterous manipulation, and locomotion.
 We design additional experiments to verify the limitations of modeling either the conditional probability or the joint probability of the expert distribution as well as compare different generative models.
 Ablation studies investigate the effect of hyperparameters and justify the effectiveness of our design choices.
-The limitations and the broader impacts can be found in the Appendix.
+Despite its encouraging results, our proposed framework is designed to learn from expert trajectories without interacting with environments and cannot learn from agent trajectories.
+Extending our method to incorporate agent data can potentially allow for improvement when interacting environments is possible.